antoniommff/antoniommff/README.md

 <img src="./assets/banner.png" alt="Banner"/>

 <h2 align="left">👨‍💻 | About me</h2>
-I am currently the CTO - Software Engineer of [ORDINALY SOFTWARE](https://ordinaly.ai/en), a start-up focused on the automation and optimization of business processes through Artificial Intelligence.
-At the same time, I study the Master of Logic, Computer Science and Artificial Intelligence at the University of Seville.
+I am currently the Chief Software Engineer at [ORDINALY SOFTWARE](https://ordinaly.ai/) , a start-up focused on the automation and optimization of business processes through Artificial Intelligence.

-Graduated in Software Engineering from the University of Seville, specializing in software architecture, artificial intelligence and agile project management.
+Graduated in Software Engineering from the University of Seville, specializing in software architecture, artificial intelligence and agile project management, and holder of a Master's Degree in Logic, Computer Science and Artificial Intelligence from the same university.

-During my studies, I gained practical experience in both academic industry projects.
-My Bachelor's Thesis stands out, which consisted of the design and implementation of [MAESTRE](https://github.com/MAESTRE-TFG/maestre), a set of web-based AI tools designed to help high school teachers create and manage educational content.
-I also led and coordinated the design and development of [Fisio Find](https://github.com/Proyecto-ISPP/FISIOFIND), a multiplatform application for physiotherapists focused on offering a complete service (video calls, programming tools, payments and treatments).
+During my studies, I gained practical experience in both academic and industry projects.
+My Master's Thesis explored Echo State Networks and different graph topologies, combining real and synthetic data to optimize network architecture for specific tasks.
+My Bachelor's Thesis consisted of the design and implementation of [MAESTRE](https://github.com/MAESTRE-TFG/maestre), a progressive web app implementing AI tools designed to help high school teachers create and manage educational content.
+I also led and coordinated the design and development of [Fisio Find](https://github.com/Proyecto-ISPP/FISIOFIND), a multiplatform application for physiotherapists focused on offering a complete service (video calls, scheduling tools, payments and treatments).

 My technical skills include backend development (Spring, Django), frontend (NextJS, React), databases (MySQL, PostgreSQL, MariaDB) and AI libraries such as TensorFlow and PyTorch, complemented by experience in Docker, Google Cloud, N8N, Make and agile methodologies (Scrum, PMBOK).
 I speak Spanish and English fluently (Cambridge C1 - 7.5 IELTS).